Ehrenbürg

 The Ehrenbürg (/de/) is a double-peaked butte on the edge of the Franconian Jura in Bavaria, Germany.
-It is in the district of Forchheim in Upper Franconia, in the municipalities of Kirchehrenbach, Leutenbach and Wiesenthau.
-The north peak is the 513.9 m Walberla, the south peak the 531.7 m Rodenstein (previously known as the Bodenstein).
-The hill is popularly known as the Walberla.
+It is located in the district of Forchheim in Upper Franconia, in the municipalities of Kirchehrenbach, Leutenbach and Wiesenthau.
+The northern peak is high.
+The well-known Walberla is a subordinate elevation with a topographic prominence of 6 metres located to its west.
+The southern peak is the high Rodenstein (previously known as the Bodenstein).
+The outlier is popularly known as the Walberla.

 Geography

 Location

 The Ehrenbürg is located in the foothills of Franconian Switzerland, which is the northern part of the Franconian Jura, which in turn forms part of the South German Scarplands.
 It lies within the Franconian Switzerland and Veldenstein Forest Nature Park, approximately 2 km south-southeast of Kirchehrenbach, 1.4 km northwest of Leutenbach and 1.6 km east-northeast of Wiesenthau.
 Dietzhof, part of Leutenbach, and Schlaifhausen, part of Wiesenthau, lie south of the hill; Reuth, an eastern part of the town of Forchheim, lies west of it.

 The hill is approximately 1.5 km long and 300 or 350 m wide at its widest.
 Its two peaks are 750 m apart, with a broad "saddle" between them.
 The Ehrenbach flows past the hill to the east; in Kirchehrenbach it joins the Wiesent-Mühlbach, a tributary of the Wiesent, which flows to the west.